 For more information on the USA Patriot Act, see:

-University of Wisconsin-Whitewater Library Policy on Privacy
+UW-Whitewater Library Policy on Privacy

 It is the policy of the University of Wisconsin-Whitewater Library to protect the privacy of all users to the extent permitted by law.
 The Library endorses the Code of Ethics of the American Library Association, which states, "We protect each library user's right to privacy and confidentiality with respect to information sought or received."
-The Library circulation system (Voyager) severs the link between the item and patron record when the material is returned.
+The Library circulation system (Alma) severs the link between the item and patron record when the material is returned.
 Public workstations are set up not to retain historical searches.

 For more information on the Code of Ethics of the American Library Association, see: